ravi-kumar7/documentation/docs/bank-connect/react.md

 This section lists the different callbacks:

 ### Success
-`onSuccess` function will be called when document has been successfully uploaded.
+`onSuccess` function will be called when the document has been successfully uploaded.

 ```js
 const onSuccess = (payload) => {